vdugeri/cards-against-humanity/docs/index.md

 ## Usage

-Please refer to the [API reference](api_reference.md) to see a detailed guide requesting this API.
+Please refer to the [API reference](api_reference.md) to see a detailed guide on requesting this API.

 ## Small Notice